As it starts to get colder, more and more of your runs might be happening on a treadmill.

 Checking your running form every ½ mile and drinking regularly can be two helpful tasks that will give you something to do.
 Depending on how fast and how far you’re running, you may need to drink fairly often.

 Typically, you sweat more when you’re running inside, so make sure to factor that in for your hydration.
-Also, you can drink either just water or water with electrolytes to make sure that your body is getting the replenishment it needs.
+You can drink either just water, or water with electrolytes to make sure that your body is getting the replenishment it needs.

 7. How to Set the Incline on the Treadmill

-If you don’t change the incline on the treadmill, it’s actually easier than running outside because there is no wind resistance.
-To simulate outdoor running, you’ll want to set the incline to 1%.
+If you don’t change the incline on the treadmill, it’s actually easier than running outside because the deck is moving for you.
+You’re also avoiding wind resistance.
+To simulate outdoor running, set the incline to 1%.